dustinpfister/hexo_sitesource/source/_posts/api-fixer.md

 Then of course it is just a matter of rendering these two parallel arrays into an HTML table.
 However there is just one problem, she would have to still manually edit the exchange rate value to generate an up to date list.
 Thats when I thought that there must be some kind of JSONP service that spits out up to date exchange rate values for say US Dollars, and Indian Rupees.
 After some quick google searches I was able to find a few API's that do just that.

 Most of the sites that offer this service cost money, or there is a limit on the number of requests per month.
-Allot of them give current rates up to the second, which is cool.
+A lot of them give current rates up to the second, which is cool.
 However I thought that maybe there was a free service that updates just once a day, as that would work okay for now.
 To my satisfaction I was able to find one that was just what I was looking for called [fixer.io](http://fixer.io)

 With fixer if I make a GET request with a url like this.
 ```